andycranston/ulfilters/README.md

 They are:

++ chars - display a count of each character that appears in stdin.

 + csvfold - read two or more lines of stdin and output in CSV format.

 + linefold - read two or more lines of stdin and output those lines joined together.